finbourne/lusid-sdk-csharp-preview/sdk/docs/StructuredResultDataApi.md

 > UpsertStructuredDataResponse CreateDataMap (string scope, Dictionary<string, CreateDataMapRequest> requestBody)

-[EXPERIMENTAL] Upsert a set of structured result address definition maps.
-This creates or updates the data in Lusid.
+[EXPERIMENTAL] Create data map

-Create one or more structured result address definition map items in a single scope.
-These are immutable and cannot be changed once inserted                In the request each data map item must be keyed by a unique correlation id.
-This id is ephemeral and is not stored by LUSID.
-It serves only as a way to easily identify each structured result data in the response.
-The response will return both the collection of successfully updated or inserted data maps, as well as those that failed.
-For the failures a reason will be provided explaining why the item could not be updated or inserted.
-It is important to always check the failed set for any unsuccessful results.
+Create or update one or more structured result store address definition data maps in a particular scope.
+Note these are immutable and cannot be changed once created.
+In the request, each data map must be keyed by a unique correlation ID.
+This ID is ephemeral and not stored by LUSID.
+It serves only to easily identify each data map object in the response.
+The response returns both the collection of successfully created or updated data maps, as well as those that failed.
+For each failure, a reason is provided.
+It is important to check the failed set for any unsuccessful results.

 ### Example